blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_deactivateCandidacy
+ec_deactivateCandidacy
 -----------------------

 Allows a validator to deactivate itself.

 **Parameters**

 	* ``from`` String - The address for the validator.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.

 **Returns**